CyberGRX/graphene-acl/README.md

 ### acl_classifier

 The purpose of the classifier is to return a route key that will be used to determine which resolver function is used for resolving the field.
-The classifier function has access to all the arguments from the field resolver.
+The classifier function has access to all the arguments from the field resolver and can be excuted synchonously or asynchronously.

 ### acl_validator